Selection is the third of the five principles of natural selection introduced by Charles Darwin in The Origin of Species. Darwin wrote –

 Evolutionary theory finally gained the scientific mechanistic depth Darwin lacked.
 An organism’s genotype, governed by a pair of alleles, contributes to its physical expression, known as phenotype.

-Of the five principles of natural selection, selection is the only active driven force.
+Of the five principles of natural selection, selection is the only active driving force.
 Specifically, selection must act to choose between accepting or eliminating variations.

-With the race to discover “how selection acts” changes populations at the molecular level underway, interpretation was the next step.
-Investigators identified three main types of selection: directional, disruptive, and stabilizing.
+With the race to discover “how selection acts” to change populations across multiple biological levels underway, interpretation was the next step.
+Twenty-first-century investigators identified three types of selection guiding evolution: directional, disruptive, and stabilizing.

 -